 Copse Hill was widened in 1925 and much of its present housing dates from around this time.
 The Wolfson neurosurgery unit opened within the hospital during the Second World War.
 The Firs was demolished in 1957 and replaced by nurses’ accommodation that retained the same name.
 In 2003 the facilities of the Atkinson Morley hospital relocated to St George’s hospital in Tooting.
 The Wolfson rehabilitation centre closed in 2012.

-The main hospital buildings are presently being converted to luxury apartments, with “a selection of prestigious bespoke family homes” in the grounds.
-The development is called Wimbledon Hill Park and homes here will be priced between one and three million pounds.
+The main hospital buildings have been converted to luxury apartments, with “a selection of prestigious bespoke family homes” in the grounds.
+The development is called Wimbledon Hill Park and homes here were priced between one and three million pounds at launch.
 The image at the top of this page is a CGI of ‘Wellington Row’, obtained from the Berkeley Group’s publicity material.

 Barham Road gives access to Fishponds Wood and Beverley Meads nature reserve, which has coppiced hazel and oak woodland, a pond system and acid grassland with a wide variety of species.
 Wimbledon rugby football club plays at Beverley Meads.